-Step three: The casinos were exempted from the ban on the operation of slot machines, and the maximum number of machines that could be installed in one premise was set at three hundred.
-Then in 2013, the maximum number of casinos that could be operated in the country was set at eleven.
+Step three: The casinos were exempted from the ban on operation of slot machines, and the maximum number of machines that could be installed in one premise was set at 300.
+Then in 2013, the maximum number of casinos that could be operated in the country was set at 11.

 Step four: "Amending the law on gambling in the middle of November 2013, parliament decided that the minister for national economy could sign concession contracts for the operation of at most five casinos without making a public tender, but taking an exceptionally high concession fee, with those contractors whom he considers reliable. [...]
 The other important change in the November amendment was that the gaming managers could deduct the amount of the concession fee from the tax on the games.
-The Las Vegas Casino, one of Andy Vajna's interests, is best served by this change: thanks to the amendment he could pay HUF 1.6 billion less to the state budget.
-In 2012 the Las Vegas Casino had paid HUF 1.1 billion in gambling taxes at a rate of 30% on the net income of HUF 3.8 billion, as well as HUF 791 million as a fee for the concession.
-Thus, altogether HUF 1.9 billion was paid to the state.
-According to the new regulations they only have to pay about HUF 300 million in taxes."
+The Las Vegas Casino, one of Andy Vajna's [a former Hungarian expat film producer in Hollywood] interests is best served by this change: thanks to the amendment he could pay 1.6 billion forint less to the state budget.
+In 2012 the Las Vegas Casino had paid 1.1 billion forint in gambling taxes at a rate of 30% on the net income of 3.8 billion forint, as well as 791 million forint as fee for the concession.
+Thus altogether 1.9 billion forint was paid to the state.
+According to the new regulations they should only have to pay about 300 million forint in taxes."26

-Step five: In May 2014, of the eleven casino concessions that could be issued, five were granted in Budapest by the ministry for national economy to Vajna's Las Vegas Casino Kft., while two were issued to Gábor Szima's Aranybónusz 2000 Kft. for the eastern Hungarian cities of Debrecen and Nyíregyháza.
-All of these were issued in spite of the fact that the state-owned Szerencsejáték Zrt. had also applied for a casino operator concession.
-It seems Szerencsejáték Zrt. had proved to be less "reliable."
-As previously recounted, Vajna, a former film producer, is the government commissioner who distributes state support for the production of Hungarian films and is a close confidant of Viktor Orbán.
-Szima, on the other hand, had been involved in the gambling business earlier and once owned the Debreceni Vasutas Sport Club, a successful Hungarian League professional football team (now his son owns the team).
-"According to the Ministry of National Economy they will pay HUF 4 billion in concession fees and HUF 1 billion in VAT toward the state budget."
+Step five: In May 2014, of the 11 casino concessions that can be issued, five in Budapest were granted by the ministry for national economy to Andy Vajna's Las Vegas Casino Kft., while two were issued to Gábor Szima's Aranybónusz 2000 Kft. for the eastern Hungarian cities of Debrecen and Nyíregyháza.
+All of these were issued in spite of the fact that the state-owned Szerencsejáték Zrt. had also applied for the casino operator concessions.
+It seems they had proved less "reliable."
+As previously recounted, Andy Vajna, the former film producer is the government commissioner who disposes with the state support for the other hand, had been involved in the gambling business earlier, he once owned the Debrecen football team, his role with the team now filled by his son.
+"According to the ministry of national economy they will pay 4 billion forint in concession fees and 1 billion forint in VAT towards the state budget."27